MiriamPeskowitz/do-something/README.md

-# do-something-now
+# Do-Something

-(in process)
-###
+##
 Description
 A Sinatra app that lets a user keep track of daily community/political actions.
 Because it's easy to lose track of how things add up.

-###
+For more info, see https://miriampeskowitz.github.io/do-something_a_sinatra_app

+##
 Instructions/Install

-Call up in Browser-- heroku?

-###
+URL coming soon.
+Until then it can be forked and run on localhost.

+##
 Contributors Guide
 Want to contribute?
-I'm honored.
 Send me some Github issues, whether it's bugs you've found (and how you found them), design/UX/UI features that can make DoSomethingNow easier to use.

-Have something else?
-Send me a pull request.
+##
 Next features:
 	-- A way to share on Twitter, etc.

-###
+	-- A 3-item to-do list where a user can store the next few things they want to do.

+##
 MIT License
 Copyright 2018 <COPYRIGHT HOLDER>